AAPT High School Physics Photo Contest

 - Provide a digital version of the photo by uploading the digital file of the photo during on-line registration.

-- Complete the registration by clicking REVIEW, make any corrections needed, select submit the form and receive a designated number for the contest.
+- Complete the registration by clicking REVIEW, make any corrections needed, click SUBMIT and receive a designated number for the contest.

 - Print out a hard copy of the registration by clicking on PRINT VERSION and then PRINT which will automatically print out a copy of the registration and a copy of the Submission Checklist and Entry Agreement, both of which must be included with the entry.